 Fans were treated to a very even first half as both sides played some nice football.
 As the interval approached, the storm clouds and the sound of thunder and lightning were building.
 The rain started falling heavily.
 The pitch quickly became what I would term waterlogged.

 I’d already called it a day as far as seeing the rest of the match.
-The problem was how would I get home without a proper soaking?
+The problem was how I would get home without a proper soaking.
 No taxis were available on the Apps, and regardless of that, it was impossible to get to the car park from the stand because of flooding.

-I cannot recall either keeper, Sutaporn Kongwut for Spirit, or Watcharapong Tangpipatpaiboon for Aidin having to make a save.
+I cannot recall either keeper, Sutaporn Kongwut for Spirit, or Watcharapong Tangpipatpaiboon for Aidin, having to make a save.
 Both sets of defence held command.
 A scoreless draw was the correct result.

 Fortunately, most of the rain had completely stopped as I headed away.
 A look at Google Maps suggested a different route back might work, so I headed towards Tiwanon Road past a couple of extremely interesting bars.